Professional wrestling strikes: Reverse hangman

 Similar to the normal hangman, which sees the wrestler standing outside the ring or on the apron, grabs the back of the opponent's head or neck (who is lying against the set of ropes, facing to the inside of the ring) into the ropes.
 The move can be alternatively called a "reverse" hotshot.

 Low blow

 A direct shot to the groin of an opponent; otherwise known as a groin attack, utilized by heel wrestlers such as Ric Flair and Jerry Lawler.
 It is an offense punishable by disqualification.
 This illegal attack is mainly used by heel superstars or valets to gain the upper hand on their male opponents.
 Although kicking an opponent in the groin is the most obvious method, the most popular version sees an attacking wrestler drop to their knees and raise their arm up between the opponent's legs, striking the groin with the inside of their elbow-joint.
 Shinsuke Nakamura, Seth Rollins, Toru Yano and Daniel Bryan are other wrestlers who use the move.

+Veteran wrestler Dustin Rhodes uses a unique version of this move as a finisher called Shattered Dreams.
+He begins by placing the dazed opponent into the corner, straddling both their legs across the middle ropes and seating them onto the second turnbuckle.
+The opponent often places both arms on the tope rope and their back against the top turnbuckle as they remain seated trying to recover as Dustin moves away from them to create space.
+He then charges forward to kick the second turnbuckle upward and into the opponent's groin causing damage.
+He often used this move when the referee was distracted or knocked out.
+In other cases, an obvious loophole by the very nature of the move would allow it to be exploited as it Dustin doesn't kick the opponent in the groin directly thus avoiding a DQ loss.